MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-create-measures.md

 In most cases, Power BI automatically calculates and returns values according to the fields you’ve added and the types of aggregation you choose, but in some cases you might want to create your own measures to perform more complex, unique calculations.
 With Power BI Desktop, you create your own measures with the Data Analysis Expressions (DAX) formula language.
 DAX formulas use many of the same functions, operators, and syntax as Excel.
 However, DAX functions are designed to work with relational data and perform more dynamic calculations as you interact with your reports.
 There are over 200 DAX functions that do everything from simple aggregations like Sum and Average to more complex statistical and filtering functions.
 There are many resources to help you learn more about DAX.
 After you've finished this tutorial, be sure to see [DAX basics in Power BI Desktop](desktop-quickstart-learn-dax-basics.md).

 When you create your own measure, it's added to the Fields list for the table you select and is called a *model* measure.
-Some advantages of model measures are that you can name them whatever you want, making them more identifiable.
-You can also use them as an argument in other DAX expressions, and you can create measures that perform complex calculations very quickly.
+Some advantages of model measures are that you can name them whatever you want, making them more identifiable; you can use them as an argument in other DAX expressions; and you can create measures that perform complex calculations very quickly.

+### Create a measure

-Let’s say you want to analyze your net sales.
-For whatever context you have in your visualization, you need to subtract discounts and returns from sales amounts.
-You need a measure that subtracts the sum of DiscountAmount and ReturnAmount from sum of SalesAmount.
+You want to analyze your net sales by subtracting discounts and returns from sales amounts.
+For whatever context exists in your visualization, you need a measure that subtracts the sum of DiscountAmount and ReturnAmount from sum of SalesAmount.
 There's no field for Net Sales in the Fields list, but you have the building blocks to create your own measure to calculate net sales.

-### Create a Net Sales measure

 1. Select the down arrow or right-click on the **Sales** table in the Fields pane, and then select **New Measure**.
 This will save your new measure in the Sales table, where it will be easier to find.